BoyangQiu/enigma/readme.md

 pitcher will throw during a specific scenario.

 **Currently a work in progress**
+As such, many of the Notebooks are very messy and unordered.

 If running from local machine, the order of files to run are: